This post may contain affiliate links. Click here to see what that means.

-My Favorite Annmarie Product: Herbal Facial Oil.
+My Favorite Annmarie Product: Herbal Facial Oil for Sensitive Skin.

 Founded By: Kim Emanuel.
 When his wife, Priscilla, realized her migraines were triggered by the chemicals in their skincare products, they searched for safe alternatives.
 Shocked by the lack of oversight in the cosmetic industry, Kim decided to create exactly the skincare products he and his wife were looking for.

 Philosophy: We maintain that if you put it on your skin you've eaten it; you just didn't have to chew and swallow first.
 We choose our ingredients with this in mind.

 What Makes Them Unique?
 Luminance ingredients aren't just organic, they're also vegan and raw.
 If you don't like facial oils, Luminance specializes in lotions that have a wonderful texture without the use of thickeners, waxes, gums or emulsifiers (even natural ones).
 This is a small company with high standards.
 Kim, the founder and owner, posts his personal cellphone number on their website, and fields calls between 10am-2pm PT as part of his commitment to customer service.